backprop07/Self-Certainty/README.md

 ## Usage

-### 1. Self-certainty Calculation
+### 1. Self-Certainty Calculation

-Calculate the self-certainty score for a list of outputs based on the given input: (`confidence_list.py`)
+This script computes a self-certainty score for a collection of model outputs based on a given input.
+The implementation is provided in `confidence_list.py`.

-*Example usage:*
+**Example Usage:**

 ```bash
 python3 src/confidence_list.py --input_file /path/to/input.json
 ```

+**Input File Requirements:**

-The input file should be a JSON file containing:
+The JSON input file must include the following keys:

-- `"generator"`: Path to the model used for generation.
+- **"generator"** (optional): The path to the model used for generating responses.
-- `"output"`: List of model responses.
+- **"output"**: An array containing the model’s responses.
-- `"input"`: The string specifying the model input.
+- **"input"**: The text input provided to the model.

-By default, the self-certainty list will be written to `/path/to/input-confidence-list.json`.
+**Output Details:**

+By default, the script writes the self-certainty scores to a file named `/path/to/input-confidence-list.json`.
+If the `--model_dir` option is not specified, the script defaults to using the `generator` value from the first entry in the input file.

 ### 2. Choose Answer with Highest Self-Certainty Score